junxit/us-congress-bills-116/metadata.md

 - 2019-12-10 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 729.
 - 2019-12-10 — The Speaker designated the Honorable Chellie Pingree to act as Chairwoman of the Committee.
 - 2019-12-10 — The previous question was ordered pursuant to the rule.
+- 2019-12-11 — Considered as unfinished business. (consideration: CR H10043-10044)
+- 2019-12-12 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.